-The Company classifies non-derivative financial assets with fixed or determinable payments and fixed maturity as HTM investments.
+The Company classifies non-derivative financial assets with fixed or determinable payments and fixed maturity as financial assets at amortized costs.
 This classification requires significant judgment.
 In making this judgment, the Company evaluates its intention and ability to hold such investments to maturity.
-If the Company fails to keep these investments to maturity other than in certain specific circumstances- for example, sales that are so close to maturity-it will be required to reclassify the entire portfolio as AFS.
+If the Company fails to keep these investments to maturity other than in certain specific circumstances- for example, sales that are so close to maturity-it will be required to reclassify the entire portfolio as financial assets at fair value through other comprehensive income.
 The investment would therefore be measured at fair value and not at amortized cost.